CLALS Affiliate and School of Public Affairs Professor William LeoGrande

 MACLAS Awards 2012

-Congratulations to American University students, Tom Long and Allison Sylvester, who were selected for the best graduate and undergraduate paper awards, respectively at the 2012 Annual MACLAS Conference.
+American University students Tom Long and Allison Sylvester were received awards for the best graduate and undergraduate papers, respectively at the 2012 Annual MACLAS Conference.

 The Cuban Evolution

 Watch CLALS Director Eric Hershberg in an interview with Al Jazeera on the future of revolutionary Cuba.